This is the eleventh part of a series. Click here to catch up on previous entries.

 “Why do you want to do that?
 You have scored very high in our tests, you can be anything you want to be.”

 This was great news.
-I said, “Well, I want to be an electrician.”
+“Well, I want to be an electrician.”

 “I see that you have had two years of college.
 You could go back to school and become an Electrical Engineer.”